pivotal/docs-tap/getting-started/spring-apps/deploy-spring-cloud-discoveryclient-apps.hbs.md

 requires.
 The example `greeter-dev.yaml` file shows how to connect to another workload running on the same cluster.

-In this case, run the `greeter-messages` microservice as a workload of type  `web`, so the discovery client configuration must use the fully qualified domain name for the service within the Kubernetes cluster.
+In this example, the `greeter-messages` microservice is deployed as a workload of type `web`, so the discovery client configuration must use the fully qualified domain name for the service within the Kubernetes cluster.
 If you instead choose to run the `greeter-messages` microservice as a workload of type `server`, this address still works, but it would also be possible for the `greeter` microservice